What is a SEP IRA?

-Self employed individuals should also consider an Individual 401k as an alternative to a SEP IRA.
-When compared to a SEP IRA, an Individual 401k may allow a greater contribution at the same income level due to the way the contribution is calculated.
+Self employed individuals should also consider a Solo 401k as an alternative to a SEP IRA.
+When compared to a SEP IRA, a Solo 401k may allow a greater contribution at the same income level due to the way the contribution is calculated.

 SEP IRA versus Solo 401k: Which self employed retirement plan is better for you?